Wi-Fi in Cleveland

 Fondest memory: The movie reflects one of my families tradition (not in the forties, but in the sixties) of going downtown before Christmas to shop and see the Christmas Lights.
 We arrive downtown about 8 in the morning.
 It would be still dark.
 Dad would have rented a day room at the Cleveland Hotel and we'd spend the day, shopping and resting.
 We'd have dinner on the way home or late at home.
 The movie the "Christmas Story" reminds me of those days.

-Frank Gehry comes to Cleveland!
+Favorite thing: Frank Gehry comes to Cleveland!

 The Peter Lewis Building is home to the School of Business and Management at Carnegie Mellon University.
 Gehry's signature use of molded aluminum panels makes the building stand out dramatically on the pleasant CM campus.
 Peter Lewis, a local entrepreneur, generously contributed the tub of money which was necessary to commission the structure, and played a vital role in seeing the project through to completion.
 Cleveland architectural fans are indebted to this modern Maecenas for bringing Gehry's work to their city.